 In a non-reactive bowl (glass, stainless steel, plastic) put in one tablespoon of water and then stir in two scant tablespoons of flour.
 Cover tightly with either plastic wrap or a lid that seals.
 Allow to sit undisturbed for 24 hours in a draft free area .

 Uncover and stir.
 Your flour mixture may already have some bubbles forming.
 Add another tablespoon of water and another two scant tablespoons of flour and stir in.
 Cover again and allow to sit another 24 hours.

 When you are ready to bake, determine how much starter you will need for the amount of baking you plan to do, keeping in mind that you will need to keep at least a few tablespoons aside for starting your next batch.
 Remove your starter from the refrigerator 24 hours before you plan to bake and place it into a larger, non-reactive bowl.
-For every amount of water you add to your starter, you will add just shy of twice that of flour (for example: ½ c water, and not quite 1 c flour).
+For every amount of water you add to your starter, you will add just shy of twice that of flour in order to “feed” it (for example: ½ c water, and not quite 1 c flour).
 If your recipe calls for a cup of starter, you will want to measure how much you already have and add enough water and flour to make that cup plus a little extra to set aside.
 If you make too much, don’t worry, just store all of the leftovers in the refrigerator again after you are done baking.
 No harm done, no need to toss it.
 If you find yourself with very little left, no problem, just add the same 1 part water and 2 parts flour to your bowl of starter bits and mix it all together.
 The little yeasties will start reproducing before you know it and you are good to go!
-Check out the baked goods section of my recipes for ways to use your new starter.